choerodon/zipkin-ui/README.md

 `helm install http://openchart.choerodon.com.cn/choerodon/devops/zipkin-ui --version=0.5.0`

-You can use the `--set env.open.foo_bar =foobar` to override the environment variables.
+You can use the `--set env.open.FOO_BAR=foobar` to override the environment variables.

 ## Documentation